 Legal and Political Career: Rise and Fall

 At the age of 15, Bacon followed in his father’s footsteps and began studying to become a lawyer.
 He moved to London for training at Gray’s Inn.
 Before his sixteenth birthday he began a three-year tour of Europe taking in France, Italy and Spain.
 A grand tour like this was seen in wealthy society as the perfect way to complete a young person’s formal education.
-In Bacon’s case, his father placed him with the English Ambassador to France for two years, so he could learn the arts of politics and diplomacy.
+In Bacon’s case, his father placed him with the English Ambassador to France for two years, so he could learn politics and diplomacy.
 Despite his young age, Bacon performed diplomatic duties on behalf of Queen Elizabeth’s government in France.

 Shortly after his eighteenth birthday, news reached Bacon that his father had died.
 He returned to England and subsequently began working very seriously as a lawyer.
 His legal and political careers would eventually carry him to the highest position in England’s legal profession.